Effective communication is at the core of all human interaction.

 Every industry values effective communication and critical thinking skills.
 Get a step ahead with a degree that helps you become the best communicator in the room.

-With a Bachelor of Arts in Communication, you’ll have a chance to earn college credit while learning career-building skills through practical experience in areas like forensics, broadcasting, and internships.
+With a Bachelor's Degree in Communications and Media Arts, you’ll have a chance to earn college credit while learning career-building skills through practical experience in areas like forensics, broadcasting, and internships.
 At Cumberlands, classes are small enough for you to really get to know your classmates and professors, and we offer plenty of on-campus opportunities to stretch your wings in our digital media studio, campus newspaper, podcasting course, and nationally recognized speech and debate team.
 If you have a love for clear, responsible, and beneficial communication and a desire to explore careers ranging from education to business to social media, you should begin with a bachelor’s degree in communication arts.

 By the Numbers